miguelitoelgrande/BlenderSCAD/README.md

 <ul>
 <li>Revisiting and changing a model seems to be difficult - Joining meshes is less attractive than grouping/ungrouping objects
 <li>Undo functionality is not that advanced.
 <li>The parametric approach of OpenSCAD is very powerful and yet easy to learn.
-Blender's Python console is something you may not even be aware of.
+Blender's Python console is something you may not even be aware of and parameterizing your first objects with OpenSCAD is definitely much easier.
-<li>Blender's UI is way too dark to provide this warm and welcome feeling of Tinkercad or OpenSCAD :-)
+<li>Blender's UI (i.e. the default theme)is way too dark to provide this warm and welcome feeling of Tinkercad or OpenSCAD :-)
 </ul>

-This is currently rather a proof of concept implementation as I'm just familiarizing myself with Blender and Python.
+This little project started as a proof of concept implementation as I'm just familiarizing myself with Blender and Python.
+Meanwhile it has matured quite a bit and is a really nice enhancement for Blender.
 <br/>
-However, my results are encouraging enough to share them:
+Here is a screenshot to show the basic idea:
 <img src="imgs/ScreenshotBlender.png">